 Experts recommend asking manufacturers for commercial-grade bags to suss out higher quality and better performance.
 Check out the thickness of the insulation to gauge the quality.
 Other useful features include outside pockets, although these will be more expensive.
 If you want a high-quality bag, expect to spend $50 to $60 per bag, and look for ½” thickness, with a semi-rigid foam to improve longevity and hold shape better over time.

 Also ensure that your bags offer flexibility to hold the various items you deliver.
-Bags can be purchased in standard and custom sizes.
-Standard sizes include 2-16”, 3-16”, 3-18” and 2-20”.
+Bags can be purchased in standard and custom sizes, with 14″ bags ranking among the most popular.
+Other standard sizes include 2-16”, 3-16”, 3-18” and 2-20”.
 However, these bags should be flexible and able to hold other sizes.
 Though wings and pizzas can be placed in the same bag, you’ll want to separate hot items from cold items, stocking dedicated bags for each.
 And to help prevent loss and promote your brand, you can consider personalizing your bags via heat transfer (a less expensive method) or traditional embroidery.

 Hot Bag Manufacturers Directory

 - Delivery Bags USA 888-501-2247, deliverybagsusa.com

 - Versaflex 440-327-2333, www.versa-flex.com

 Each pizzeria will have different needs when it comes to hot bags, but a good rule of thumb is to begin with two bags for each delivery driver, plus a couple of high-quantity bags that can hold six to 10 boxes.
 You may also need different bags for events—for example, 10-pie bags for large catering orders or school lunches.
 Fortunately, catering bags are often versatile, ideal for wings, pasta, entrees and more.
 Whatever you choose, start small and determine which sizes are right for your operation.